-There are safeguard or golden parachute clauses in favor of two of these executives.
+There are safeguard or golden parachute clauses in favor of two executives.
 These clauses are in line with standard market practices and cover the termination of the employment relationship, providing for indemnification of up to two years' salary, unless the applicable legislation provides for a higher amount.
-The agreements containing these clauses were approved by the Appointments, Compensation and Corporate Governance Committee and they were duly notified to the Board of Directors.
+The agreements containing these clauses were approved by the Appointments, Compensation and Corporate Governance Committee (now called the Corporate Responsibility and Governance Committee) and they were duly notified to the Board of Directors.